maestri-and/MahmoodJetter2023/README.md

 ### Comments on Output Accuracy

 All outputs produced by this package match exactly the results presented in the paper, with one exception: the HAC standard errors (SE) in Panel A for second-stage regressions.
 This discrepancy arises from computational differences between STATA and Julia packages when calculating standard errors for second-stage regressions.
 Specifically, the HAC SEs in Panel A produced by the `CovarianceMatrices package exhibit an average deviation of 22.7% (all smaller) compared to the paper’s results.
-This difference can be considered **minor** and does not affect the overall conclusions.
+This difference can be considered **minor**, is restricted to Panel A HAC SEs **only**, and does not impact the regression coefficients or the overall conclusions.

 Importantly, please note that for first-stage (Panel B) and OLS regressions (Panel D), all HAC SEs **align perfectly** with the paper’s outputs, including across all specified bandwidths and lags.
 Furthermore, all other regression results, including coefficients, HAC SEs, and confidence intervals used to replicate figures, are an **exact match** to the paper’s outputs, validating the package’s **high level of accuracy**.